-- a specification of the domain and the type of the descriptor (see below),

-- a specification of operators applicable to it,

-- a specification of the constraints and the relationships between the descriptor and other descriptors.

-- for numerical descriptors, the mean, the variance, or the complete probability distribution of values for the problem under consideration.

-- a characterization of objects to which the descriptor is applicable (i.e., a characterization of its possible arguments),

-- a specification of a descriptor class containing the given descriptor that is the parent node in a generalization hierarchy of descriptors (for example, for descriptors 'length', 'width' and 'height', the parent node would be the 'dimensions').

-- synonyms that can be used to denote the descriptor,

-- a definition of a descriptor (when it is derived from some other descriptors),

-- if a descriptor denotes a class of objects, typical examples of this class can be specified.
+- A specification of the domain and the type of the descriptor (see below). - A specification of operators applicable to it. - A specification of the constraints and the relationships between the descriptor and other descriptors. - For numerical descriptors, the mean, the variance, or the complete probability distribution of values for the problem under consideration. - A characterization of objects to which the descriptor is applicable (such as a characterization of its possible arguments). - A specification of a descriptor class containing the given descriptor, that is, the parent node in a generalization hierarchy of descriptors (for example, for descriptors "length", "width", and "height", the parent node would be the "dimensions"). - Synonyms that can be used to denote the descriptor. - A definition of a descriptor (when it is derived from some other descriptors). - If a descriptor denotes a class of objects, typical examples of this class can be specified.